 Custom Document Properties Overview

-When a document is part of a document-level customization, Visual Studio Tools for Office gives the document two custom properties: _AssemblyLocation and _AssemblyName.
+When you build a document-level project, Visual Studio adds two custom properties to the document in the project: _AssemblyLocation and _AssemblyName.
 When a user opens a document, the Microsoft Office application checks for these custom document properties.
 If they exist in the document, the application loads the Visual Studio Tools for Office runtime, which starts the customization.
-For more information, see Architecture of Visual Studio Tools for Office Solutions.
+For more information, see Architecture of Office Solutions in Visual Studio.

 This property contains a string that provides details about the deployment manifest for the customization.
 For more information about manifests, see Application and Deployment Manifests in Office Solutions.